SIXKY666/cs369-react/README.md

-using express to send data or get data
+## Use Express to send or get data